 Median Cost of Miami Homeowners Insurance

 Our data shows the median cost of home insurance in Miami is $3,033.
-However, your premium will vary based on several factors, including your home’s wind mitigation systems, your claims history, and more.
+However, your premium will vary based on several factors, including your home’s location, wind mitigation systems, your claims history, and more.

 Check out the median premiums for the following Miami ZIP codes: